tunghng/data-viz-proj/README.md

 ### `big_tech_stock_prices.csv`

-This file contains 15 samples mapping between stock symbol and companies' names, with the following variables:
+This file contains detailed daily stock prices (open price, close price, etc.) for each of the 14 companies across several years, with the following variables:

 | Variable    | Class     | Description                                                                                                                                                                                                                        |
 |-------------|-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|